thewca/wca-regulations/wca-constitution.md

     - 2c3c) Receive and review proposed changes to the WCA Constitution, Regulations, and Guidelines;
     - 2c3d) Review and discuss the WCA Constitution, Regulations, and Guidelines both annually and as needed;
     - 2c3e) Screen and vote on amendments and clarifications to the WCA Constitution, Regulations, and Guidelines and submit updates to the WCA Board;
-    - 2c3f) Announce changes to WCA Regulations once they are finalized.
+    - 2c3f) Announce changes to WCA Regulations once they are finalised.

 ### Section D: WCA Delegates

 - 2d1) Description
     - 2d1a) WCA Delegates (Delegates) are representatives of the WCA.
 Delegates ensure that WCA Regulations are followed at competitions.
-In order for a competition and its results to be recognized by the WCA, a Delegate must be present and certify that a competition has been run fulfilling all relevant WCA Regulations..
+In order for a competition and its results to be recognised by the WCA, a Delegate must be present and certify that a competition has been run fulfilling all relevant WCA Regulations..
 - 2d2) Membership
     - 2d2a) WCA Delegates shall be nominated by either a current Delegate or Board member.
 The Board shall have sole authority to appoint nominated parties as Delegates.
 The Board shall also have sole authority to remove Delegates.
 Delegates should be removed if they grossly violate the WCA mission, spirit, or provisions on any of the WCA’s official documents.
     - 2d2b) All members of the Board are also considered Delegates, and receive all privileges and responsibilities that come with Delegate status.